will-ch-h/SpotSMTC/README.md

 for the niche case that you need it :)
 ## Use
+Premium is required for playback controls.
+But the song/artist/album will still be displayed for a free account.

 1. Download the appropiate binary from github releases
 2. Navigate to the [Spotify Developer Console](https://developer.spotify.com)